Home / Technology / The Role of Dash Cams in Modern Vehicles

 4. Automatic Incident Alerts for Emergency Response

-Leading dash cams with integrated G-sensors may recognise significant collisions automatically and initiate emergency calls or SMS alerts to pre-identified contacts.
-Some even have the ability to message GPS location maps in real-time, allowing emergency services like ambulances, police, and breakdown teams to respond quickly.
+Leading dash cams with integrated G-sensors may recognize significant collisions automatically and initiate emergency calls or SMS alerts to pre-identified contacts.
+Some even can message GPS location maps in real-time, allowing emergency services like ambulances, police, and breakdown teams to respond quickly.

 5. Entry-level telematics and Fleet Management